havvg/havvg.github.com/_posts/2012-11-03-how-to-extend-form-fields-in-symfony2.1.markdown

 ## The HelpMessageTypeExtension

 This is the updated version of the `HelpMessageTypeExtension`.
-It resembled the previous behavior as much as possible, although it's not required to do it that way in Symfony 2.1.
+It resembles the previous behavior as much as possible, although it's not required to do it that way in Symfony 2.1.

 {% highlight php %}
 <?php